Mixed Breeds

 Start training early due to the Pyrador’s stubborn streak.

-Having a protective streak, his training is imperative if you want him to be a well-balanced and polite family addition, so you need to invest time into his training regime from day dot.
+Having a protective streak, his obedience training is imperative if you want him to be a well-balanced and polite family addition, so you need to invest time into his training regime from day dot.

 One of the most important aspects of the Pyrador’s training is socialization.
 Without it he may treat every moving thing as a Wolf, so you have got to expose him to a variety of situations, with unfamiliar humans and animals of all shapes and sizes, both inside and outside of his home.

 He also needs a pack leader that can be firm with him straight away, so that he understands his place in the pack and that he is not the boss.
-It is important for the whole family to be onboard with his training too.
+It is important for the whole family to be on board with his training too.

 Health